 Signs a credit repair company might be scamming you

-There are several red flags you should watch out for when you hire a credit repair specialist.
+There are several red flags you should watch out for when hiring a specialist to avoid credit repair scams.
 Watch out for companies that:

 - Discourage you from contacting the credit bureaus: If a company tells you not to contact the credit bureaus (or review your own credit reports) yourself, it suggests they have something to hide.